anj0la/penguin-2d/README.md

 Penguin2D provides the following capabilities to game developers:

 ### Rendering
-- **2D Rendering**: Render basic shapes like rectangles, circles, lines, and points using the `PenguinRenderer` and `PenguinWindow` classes.
+- **2D Rendering**: Render basic shapes like rectangles, circles, ellipses, lines, and points using the `PenguinRenderer` and `PenguinWindow` classes.
 These classes manage SDL resources safely with smart pointers, ensuring automatic cleanup.

 ### Game Loop
 - **Customizable Game Loop**: